Tes3awy/Cisco-DNA-Center-Device-List/README.md

 BASE_URL=https://${DOMAIN}:${PORT}
 USERNAME=root
 PASSWORD=C1sco12345
-SSL_CERTIFICATE=False  # set to True ONLY if you have valid SSL certificate
+SSL_CERTIFICATE=False  # set to True ONLY if you have a valid SSL certificate
 ```

 ### References